Force between magnets: Magnetic dipole moment

 where the direction of m is normal to the area in a direction determined using the current and the right-hand rule.
 As such, the SI unit of magnetic dipole moment is ampere meter2.
 More precisely, to account for solenoids with many turns the unit of magnetic dipole moment is ampere–turn meter2.

-In the magnetic-charge model, the magnetic dipole moment is due to two equal and opposite magnetic charges that are separated by a distance, d.
+In the magnetic pole model, the magnetic dipole moment is due to two equal and opposite magnetic charges that are separated by a distance, d.
 In this model, m is similar to the electric dipole moment p due to electrical charges:

 where qm is the ‘magnetic charge’.
 The direction of the magnetic dipole moment points from the negative south pole to the positive north pole of this tiny magnet.

 Magnetic force due to non-uniform magnetic field

 Magnets are drawn along the magnetic field gradient.
 The simplest example of this is the attraction of opposite poles of two magnets.
 Every magnet produces a magnetic field that is stronger near its poles.
 If opposite poles of two separate magnets are facing each other, each of the magnets is drawn into the stronger magnetic field near the pole of the other.
 If like poles are facing each other, though, they are repulsed from the larger magnetic field.